 We also remark that:

 \begin{itemize}

 \item On the one hand Hirschfeld \cite{Hir} showed that any extension of $\ZF$ has a model companion in the signature $\bp{\in}$.
-His result however is uninformative (a consideration he himself made in \cite{Hir}), since the model companion of $\ZF$ for the signature $\bp{\in}$ turns out to be (a small variation of) the theory of dense linear orders, a theory for a binary relation which has not much to do with the true meaning of the $\in$-relation.
-We consider this fact another indication of the naturalness of our choice of the first order language in which we formalize set theory: in a first order language containing just the $\in$-relation, there are many basic concepts whose formalization in first order logic is syntactically too complex (for example being a surjective function is a $\Delta_0$-property, but it is only $\Pi_2$-expressible in the signature $\bp{\in}$), this discrepancy causes the ``anomaly'' of Hirschfeld's result, which is here resolved by adding predicates for all the concepts which are sufficiently simple and stable across the different models of set theory, i.e. the $\Delta_0$-properties and the universally Baire predicates.
+His result however is uninformative (a consideration he himself made in \cite{Hir}), since the model companion of $\ZF$ for the signature $\bp{\in}$ turns out to be (a small variation of) the theory of dense linear orders; a theory for a binary relation which has not much in common with our understanding of the $\in$-relation.
+We consider this fact another indication of the naturalness of our choice of extending the standard first order language used to formalize set theory.
+Indeed, in the standard language containing only the $\in$-relation, there are many set-theroetical concepts which we consider basic, but whose formalization in first order logic is syntactically quite complex.
+For example being an ordered pair is a $\Delta_0$-property, but it is only $\Sigma_2$-expressible in the signature $\bp{\in}$.
+This discrepancy causes the ``anomaly'' of Hirschfeld's result, which is here resolved by adding predicates for all the concepts which are sufficiently simple and stable across the different models of set theory; these include the $\Delta_0$-properties and the universally Baire predicates.